 If your kids are nervous about their first park day, I would offer one piece of advice: Be patient.
 My observation would be that some children, perhaps especially those who have been in traditional schools, are slow to connect with others but they usually start to find their place once they have seen the same kids for a few weeks in a row.
 If nothing else works, bringing a new game, craft, or pet along to park day can be a real ice breaker.
 Our dog has always been a park day regular but I have seen birds and lizards and bunnies and guinea pigs come to park days too.
 (The dog was a little too interested in the guinea pig but it ended well.)

-The sidebar has a list of some of the park days that happen in Massachusetts.
-If you can’t find one near you, you can check in with your Town Point Person (and if your town has no TPP yet, consider volunteering to be that person).
-You can also ask on the AHEM forum to find people close by who might want to get together, and create your own weekly gathering.
+In the sidebar is a list of some of the park days that happen in Massachusetts.
+If you can’t find one near you, you can check in with your local Town Point Person (and if your town has no TPP yet, consider volunteering to be that person).
+You can also ask on the AHEM forum for people close to you who might want to get together and create your own weekly gathering.